 Once Origami traced out all the paths in the dieline, but before it starts folding the shape, it converts the paths into the 3D mesh of flat, unfolded dieline.

 Origami uses quite a smart algorithm to do so and in most cases everything works just fine.
 However, there is a chance that something goes wrong and Origami will not be able to convert paths to a 3D mesh.
 That’s when you get the “triangulation failed” error.

-Please contact us if you get this error.
-This is most likely the problem of the folding engine and we’d like to see the dieline that caused it.
-Please share your Illustrator project or saved Origami scene, so we can reproduce it here and fix the problem or the dieline.
+Please contact us directly.
+As said above, this is most likely the problem of the folding engine and we’d like to see the dieline that caused it.
+Please share your Illustrator project or saved Origami scene, so we can reproduce it here and suggest the further steps.

 Want More Hints?